Top 7 Advantages of Choosing Google Cloud Hosting

 - Because Google has relationships with some of the biggest ISPs in the world, this helps improve the security of your data in transit as it means less hops across the public internet.

-- Commitment to enterprise security certifications with regular audits for SSAE16, ISO 27017, ISO 27018, PCI, and HIPAA compliance.
+- Commitment to enterprise security certifications with regular audits for regular audits for SSAE16, ISO 27017, ISO 27018, PCI, and HIPAA compliance (note: Some of these require a dedicated IP.
+Also, Kinsta is not HIPAA compliant).
 Eran Feigenbaum, Director of Security at Google stated “Certifications such as these provide independent third-party validations of our ongoing commitment to world-class security and privacy, while also helping our customers with their own compliance efforts.”

 You can see more in-depth behind the scenes in Google’s security whitepaper.
 Kinsta also uses Linux containers (LXC), and LXD to orchestrate them, on top of Google Cloud Platform which enables us to completely isolate not just each account, but each separate WordPress site.
 This is a much more secure method than offered by other competitors and helps ensure secure WordPress hosting 24×7.
 Read more about how LXD works in Stéphane Graber’s post on LXD 2.0.

 Google has continued to rapidly build out their infrastructure for Google Cloud Platform.
 On September 29th, 2016 they announced the locations of new strategically placed Google Cloud Regions.
 We are very excited to see São Paulo and Sydney included in the list as this will help dramatically decrease latency for Google Cloud Hosting customers across South America and Australia.
 Here is an updated list of all GCP regions: